 During the Summer months we meet on Thursday evenings on the River Avon around Pershore or occasionally on the Severn or Teme.
 Weekend trips can be further afield (although we do sometimes take the opportunity to complete longer trips on our local waters), kayak surfing in South Wales or Sea kayaking around our Western shores.
 The Teme and Lugg are popular regular trips but we also travel regularly to Mid and North Wales and down to Dartmoor.
 The Club occasionally organise trips to Scotland and we have been to the French Alps.

 The Club publishes a programme every three months listing all the planned trips and events.
-The programme can be found on the Club’s website as a pdf download or an on line calendar that can be synchronised with your PC or smart phone.
+The programme can be found on the club website as an on line calendar that can be synchronised with your PC or mobile device.
 Details for each event are included in the programme but most importantly each event has a coordinator who you should contact if you are attending or need more details.
-A ‘future events’ section is included within the programme to allow people to plans more committing trips and events.

-In addition to the published programme short notice events are often organised to make the best of water conditions.
-Club members are notified of these last minute events by a text service which is free to members.
+In addition to the published programme short notice events are often organised to make the best of water conditions and announced in the WKCC Facebook group which is closed to club members only.
+Back

 Our programme list all the events and includes the venues.
 Details of our common venues and popular river trips are shown on the Club’s website.